 - Lowest share of costs (10%)

-If you have a lot of recurring healthcare needs, consider choosing a platinum plan.
+If you have a lot of recurring healthcare needs, or you know you have an upcoming hospital stay, consider choosing a platinum plan.
 You’ll end up paying more each month in premiums, but you’ll meet your deductible sooner and the insurance company will pay a greater share of your costs.
 With a platinum plan, you’ll have a higher fixed cost each month, but when you receive services, you won’t have to pay as much.

 Where Do Catastrophic Plans Fit In?

-Another possibility is to use a catastrophic plan to cover your healthcare costs.4 These plans have very low premiums but come with higher deductibles.
-On top of that, if you get a catastrophic plan, you can’t claim a premium tax credit.
+Another possibility is to use a catastrophic plan to cover your healthcare costs, Catastrophic health plans.
+These plans have very low premiums but come with higher deductibles.
+On top of that, if you get a catastrophic plan, you don’t qualify for a premium tax credit, which is a refundable tax credit to help low and moderate income people afford their premiums.

 In order to qualify for a catastrophic plan, you must meet at least one of two criteria: